mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-sitewise.md

 | --- | --- |
 | `ListAssetsRequest` | `ListAssetsResponse` |

 The `ListAssets` method supports pagination.
 The MaxResults in the request can be set to specify the maximum number of results to be returned in the response object.
 If you do not set MaxResults, the response includes 50 results by default.
-If you set MaxResults and there are additional results to display, the response includes a value for NextToken.
-Use NextToken as a parameter in your next request to the `ListAssets` method to receive the next page of results.
+If you set MaxResults and there are additional results to display, the response includes a value for `NextToken`.
+Use `NextToken` as a parameter in your next request to the `ListAssets` method to receive the next page of results.

 #### 4.3.7 ListProjectAssets {#list-project-assets}

 The `ListProjectAssets` Amazon Iot SiteWise activity allows you to retrieve a list of assets belonging to a project.
-It requires a valid `ENUM_Region` parameter and a `ListProjectAssetsRequest` object with a valid ProjectID and returns a `ListProjectAssetsResponse` object, which can include a maximum of 250 results.
+It requires a valid `ENUM_Region` parameter and a `ListProjectAssetsRequest` object with a valid `ProjectID` and returns a `ListProjectAssetsResponse` object, which can include a maximum of 250 results.
 The input and output for this service are shown in the table below:

 | Input | Output |
 | --- | --- |
 | `ListProjectAssetsRequest` | `ListProjectAssetsResponse` |

 The `ListProjectAssets` method supports pagination.
-The MaxResults in the request can be set to specify the maximum number of results to be returned in the response object.
-If you do not set MaxResults, the response includes 50 results by default.
-If you set MaxResults and there are additional results to display, the response includes a value for NextToken.
+The `MaxResults` in the request can be set to specify the maximum number of results to be returned in the response object.
+If you do not set `MaxResults`, the response includes 50 results by default.
+If you set `MaxResults` and there are additional results to display, the response includes a value for NextToken.
 Use NextToken as a parameter in your next request to the `ListProjectAssets` method to receive the next page of results.

 #### 4.3.8 DescribeAsset {#describe-asset}